 As illustrated in Figure 13, there are three space layers.
 Each layer has its own primal and dual space representation.
 Following the same indoor tracking example, Figure 14 illustrates the inter-layer relations between the dual spaces of the layers in Figure 12.
-In a topographic layer, the nodes represent the possible states of a navigating object and correspond to cells with volumetric extent in primal space (e.g., rooms) while the edges represent state transitions, i.e., the movement of an object from one space to another.
+In a topographic layer, the nodes represent the possible states of a navigating object and correspond to cells with volumetric extent in primal space (e.g., rooms).
+And the edges represent state transitions, i.e., the movement of an object from one space to another.
 They correspond to connectivity relations between the cells in primal space (e.g., adjacent rooms connected by a door).
 In the sensor space, the graph has a slightly different structure.
 The nodes represent again the cells with volumetric extent (e.g., the entire coverage space of a Wi-Fi transmitter).
 The edges represent the transition from one space to another based on the neighbouring Wi-Fi coverage spaces.
 Since the layers cover the same real-world space, the separated dual graphs can be combined into a multi-layered graph.